 - 485. Plaintiffs incorporate by reference the allegations contained in Paragraphs 1 484 as if fully restated herein. - 486.
 Defendants TelexFree, Merill, Wanzeler, Labriola, Costa, Craft, Craft Financial, Costa, Nehra, Waak, Law Offices of Nehra and Waak, Gerald P. Nehra, Attorney at Law, PLLC and Richard W. Waak, Attorney at Law, PLLC, and others fraudently misrepresented and intentionally failed to convey to Plaintiffs facts material to the TelexFree AdCentral investment packages. - 487.
-Said Defendants' fraudulent misrepresentations and omissions include, inter alia: - (a) Providing false and misleading information as to the nature of TelexFree business operation; - (b) Misrepresenting the financial statements; - (c) Providing false and misleading information as to the value of the AdCentral Package; - (d) Providing false and misleading information as to the method and source from which income was derived; - (e) Providing false and misleading information as to the legality of TelexFree's business model; - (f) Providing false and misleading information as to the sustainability of the returns to Promoter/Investors; - (g) Providing false and misleading information regarding the investigation in Brazil and subsequent closure of TelexFree's Brazilian operations, - (h) Knowingly participating in false and deceptive information televised over the internet and other media; - (i) Concealing the fact that the AdCentral Packages were actually securities;
+Said Defendants' fraudulent misrepresentations and omissions include, inter alia: - (a) Providing false and misleading information as to the nature of TelexFree business operation; - (b) Misrepresenting the financial statements - (c) Providing false and misleading information as to the legality of TelexFree's business model; - (d) Providing false and misleading information as to the sustainability of the returns to Promoter/Investors; - (e) Providing false and misleading information regarding the investigation in Brazil and subsequent closure of TelexFree's Brazilian operations, - (f) Knowingly participating in false and deceptive information televised over the internet and other media:

-- (j) Failing to comply with federal and state securities laws; and - (k) Employing legal and accountant counsel to mask their illegal and fraudulent activities in an effort to further and perpetuate such illegal fraudulent activities. - 488.
-Defendants had actual knowledge of the fraudulent and deceptive misrepresentations and omissions of material facts set forth herein. - 489.
+- (g) Concealing the fact that the AdCentral Packages were actually securities; - (h) Failing to comply with federal and state securities laws; and - (i) Employing legal and accountant counsel to mask their illegal and fraudulent activities in an effort to further and perpetuate such illegal fraudulent activities. - (j) Providing false information about how income is derived. - 488.
+Defendants had actual knowledge of the fraudulent and deceptive misrepresentations and omissions of material facts set fmih herein. - 489.
 Such misrepresentations and/or omissions were done knowingly for the purpose and effect of concealing the true information about the investments, including their financial condition and operations. - 490.
 Defendants received information reflecting the true facts regarding the investment and TelexFree's business practices, exercised control over and/or receipt of the materially misleading misstatements and/or their association with the investment and made them privy to confidential proprietary information concerning these investments. - 491.
 Because of their control and/or association with the investment, Defendants were active and culpable participants in the fraudulent scheme. - 492.
 Defendants knew and recklessly disregarded the falsity and misleading nature of the information that they caused to be disseminated to Investors. - 493.
 The ongoing fraudulent scheme described herein could not have been perpetrated over a substantial period of time, without the knowledge and complicity of Defendants. - 494.
-As a result of the foregoing fraud perpetrated by Defendants, Investors paid artificially inflated prices for worthless membership interests in the investment during the Class Period.
+As a result of the foregoing fraud perpetrated by Defendants, Investors paid artificially inflated prices for w0lihless membership interests in the investment during the Class Period.